flask-extensions/Flask-SimpleLogin/README.md

 - ~~API authentication with Token or JWT~~
 - ~~Role or user based access control~~

 > of course you can easily implement all above by your own.
+Take a look at [example](/example).

 ## Hot it works